You love your pool. Its calm, cool waters are a refreshing sight on a hot day, and you can’t wait to dive in!

 Here’s the good news, the issue rarely has to do with a leak in your underground plumbing.
 So, even if you have to call for help, it’s unlikely to be a costly or time-consuming repair.

 That said, don’t prolong getting fixing the issue.
 Procrastinating your pool bubble problem could cause more severe damage to your pool’s equipment.
-You could end up with poor filtration and algae-laced water, or worse, a burnt-out motor (or extreme energy usage and corresponding bills).
+You could end up with poor filtration, algae-laced water, or worse, a burnt-out motor (or extreme energy usage and corresponding bills).

-In either case, that sort of damage can mean an early end to swim season.
+In either case, that damage can mean an early end to swim season.
 That’s a risk no one should take!

 Need Some Maintenance Help?

 We partner with HomeAdvisor to help you find the best swimming pool maintenance and cleaning services in your area.
 Compare quotes for free from fully vetted pool professionals.